Incident at Neshabur: Origins, composition and meaning

 As Carlos Santana stated, "Neshabur is where the army of Toussaint Louverture – who was a black revolutionary – defeated Napoleon in Haiti.
 So that's what it's about.
 I think by writing songs like 'Incident at Neshabur' and 'Toussaint L'Overture,' we felt we were our own kind of revolutionary [...]
 Alberto Gianquinto, our pianist on Abraxas, helped us a lot putting it together.
 The first part of the music is from Horace Silver's 'Señor Blues.'
 The slow part is [...] from Aretha Franklin's 'This Girl's In Love With You.'"

-There seems to be no place called Neshabur on Haiti or associated with the Haitian Revolution, nor has there been a single event in which the French army under Napoleon (who was never on Haiti) was defeated by the rebels under Toussaint (who had by then died in a prison cell in France).
-Possibly Santana confused the 1804 Haiti massacre, in which almost the entire white population of Haiti was killed, or with the destruction and subsequent massacre of the entire population of Nishapur (also called Neshabur) in current day Iran by the Mongols in 1221.
+There seems to be no place called Neshabur on Haiti or associated with the Haitian Revolution, nor has there been a single event in which the French army under Napoleon (who was never in Haiti) was defeated by the rebels under Toussaint (who had by then died in a prison cell in France).
+Possible incidents serving as inspiration may have been the 1804 Haitian massacre, in which almost the entire white population of Haiti was killed, or the destruction and subsequent massacre of the entire population of Nishapur (also called Neshabur) in current day Iran by the Mongols in 1221.